back9ins/dtcc/README.md

 # DTCC integration in Ruby for POV/FAR

+BackNine uses DTCC POV and FAR files to update inforce policies.
+The data is available to view at https://app.back9ins.com or via BackNine's API.
+This open sourced repo will parse POV and FAR files into JSON.

+--

 DTCC only allows connection & data transmission via SFTP.

 The bash script `get.sh` uses Unix's `sftp` to connect and place the text files inside of the `dtcc/data/outstanding` directory, ex: